mohaalak/spotify_ad_muter/README.md

+# Spotify Ad Muter
-This script mute spotify when there is a playing advertisement and only works on MacOS
+This script mute Spotify when there is a playing advertisement and only works on macOS.

-spotify in newer versions will not allow to mute in advertisement, you can't even set the volume to zero, so I set the volume to 1 😁 then after advertisement it will be on max volume (you can set the max volume in arguments).
+In newer versions, Spotify does not allow users to shut down the advertisements` sound by setting the volume to zero.
+So, this script is going to set the volume to the minimum value, which is 1.
+Also, after the advertisement, it is going to set the volume on the previous value or a max volume, which you can set it as an environmental variable.

+## Usage

-you should have `node.js` and `npm` installed
+You should have `Node.js` and `npm` installed.

-clone then run
+Clone then run
 `npm install`

-then run
+Then run the script
 `npm start`

-for max volume you can set it this way
+For the max volume, you can set it this way
 `npm start 70`

+## Tips
-volume can be from 0 to 100
+* Volume can be from 0 to 100